Corporate bribery crackdown put on back burner in recession: report

 "The progress in terms of enforcement is not good," said Jana Mittermaier, who heads the watchdog's EU office in Brussels.
 "The number of foreign bribery cases and investigations in most countries is low to nothing," she said.

-Thirty-nine countries including most of the industrialised world - but not China and India - have signed a 1997 convention to combat bribery in international business transactions.
+Thirty-nine countries including most of the industrialized world - but not China and India - have signed a 1997 convention to combat bribery in international business transactions.

 The convention was drawn up by the Paris-based Organisation for Economic Co-operation and Development (OECD).
 The OECD and Transparency International monitor progress annually.